 Fifth tactic: reading theology that doesn’t give me rage cramps.
 This is an important part of remembering the scope of what I am studying.
 It is a helpful reminder that my sources don’t represent the whole.

-Sixth tactic: maintaining non-scholarly activity in my life.
-This takes a few forms, of course, but the two that have been most helpful as modes of self-care in this season of research slogging have been the maintenance of my individual faith practice (prayer, journaling, time in scripture), my baking hobby (kneading bread is a great way to process negative feelings), and going for a bike ride or a hike.
+course, but the two that have been most helpful as modes of self-care in this season of research slogging have been the maintenance of my individual faith practice (prayer, journaling, time in scripture), my baking hobby (kneading bread is a great way to process negative feelings), and going for a bike ride or a hike.
 There isn’t time for these things everyday, but I find the days I can work them in I have better sense of my own scope, a sense of what I can achieve outside of my scholarly work, and I am less bogged down in negativity the next time I sit down to research.

 Have you struggled through the emotional toll research has taken on you?
 What have been things that have helped?
 What resources, if any, have you found on the topic?
 Please share in the comments or send me a note.
 I would welcome your feedback, suggestions, and personal experiences with these questions.